These broiled shrimp are incredibly flavorful. Broiling is one of the easiest and fastest ways to prepare shrimp.

 Nutrition per Serving

-I'm so glad you enjoyed this recipe, Ethan!
-Thank you for leaving a comment.
+I'm so glad you like this recipe, Jeannie!
+Thank you for taking the time to review it.